bank-vaults/secret-sync/docs/API.md

 - Path to _sync plan_ config file via `--syncjob` flag

 Note that only YAML configuration files are supported.
-You can also provide optional params for CRON schedule to periodically sync secrets via `--schedule` flag.
-All sync actions are indexed in logs based on their order in the sync plan config file.

 You can also use [pkg/storesync](https://pkg.go.dev/github.com/bank-vaults/secret-sync/pkg/storesync) package to run secret synchronization plan natively from Golang.
 This is how the CLI works as well.